youngrichu/quicksnip/snippets/python/error-handling/handle-file-not-found-error.md

 ---
-Title: Handle File Not Found Error
+title: Handle File Not Found Error
-Description: Attempts to open a file and handles the case where the file does not exist.
+description: Attempts to open a file and handles the case where the file does not exist.
-Author: axorax
+author: axorax
-Tags: python,error-handling,file,utility
+tags: python,error-handling,file,utility
 ---

 ```py